Dinah Washington: Personal life and death

-Washington was married seven times, although according to other sources she had six, eight or nine husbands.
+The number of times Washington was married is unclear.
+While she is often reported to have been married seven times, some sources report six, eight or nine husbands.

 Early in the morning of December 14, 1963, Washington's last husband, football player Dick "Night Train" Lane, went to sleep with Washington and awoke later to find her slumped over and not responsive.
 Dr. B.C.
 Ross pronounced her dead at the scene at age 39.
 An autopsy later showed a lethal combination of secobarbital and amobarbital, prescriptions for her insomnia and diet, which contributed to her death.
 She is buried in the Burr Oak Cemetery in Alsip, Illinois.